 For example, if you have a digital manufacturer coupon for $0.50 off an item loaded to your account and you enter your phone number at checkout, you won’t be able to use a paper manufacturer coupon for that same item.
 (So if your paper coupon is worth $1 off, delete the $0.50 digital coupon off your card before checking out.
 Load it again after you use the higher-value paper coupon.)

 Related: We can teach you how to understand the fine print on coupons.

 7. Use up to three of the same manufacturer coupons in a single transaction at Kroger.

 You can use as many coupons as you have items, but only three of those coupons can be exactly alike in a transaction.
 Coupons you print off the Internet are limited to two (2) coupons per customer in a single day.

 Here’s a scenario:

 Final Price: $2.49

-8. Earn cash back with Kroger Cash Back Rewards program.
+8. Get money back with the Kroger Cash Back Rewards program.

-Kroger’s Cash Back Rewards program is essentially a rebate program through Kroger and their affiliates.
-Just like with a rebate app, you load Kroger cash-back offers in the Kroger app, buy the items, then choose if you’d like your rebate money through PayPal or as in-store credit.
+Kroger’s Cash Back Rewards program is essentially a rebate program offered by Kroger and their affiliate stores (like Fred Meyer and Fry’s).
+Just like with any other rebate app, you’ll load Kroger cash-back offers in the Kroger app, then buy the items and choose whether you’d like your rebate through PayPal or as in-store credit.